 On Monday afternoon, the phone rang.
 I picked up and heard two seconds of static, often a telltale sign of telemarketing.
 I’m not sure why I didn’t hang up the phone.
-I usually do—we get a lot of telemarketing calls, and I have no patience for sales pitch at 2 p.m.
+I usually do—we get a lot of telemarketing calls, and I have no patience for a sales pitch at 2 p.m.

-I braced myself for the “how are you today?” (another telltale sign of the beginning of a telemarketing script).
+I braced myself for the “How are you today?” (another telltale sign of the beginning of a telemarketing script).
 But instead, a pre-recorded message started to play, saying that my bank account might have been compromised.
 I was invited to check my account activity and call my bank if I noted any unauthorized transactions.

 I suddenly remembered that Feng, who uses a different bank, told me he had received a similar message the previous day.